wintercounter/ccss/web/docs/api-and-packages/core.md

 #### `ccss` (default)

 Awaits a style object and returns a CSS string.
-Not registered keys will be used as-is, values not existing in a map will be "printed" as-is.
+Not registered keys will be used will be ignores, unless you're using the `unsupported` prop, values not existing in a map will be "printed" as-is.

 ```js